Your guide to doing business in Tanzania

 The tax year runs from 1st July to 30th June.

-The due date for remitting PAYE is by the ninth of the following month.
+The due date for remitting PAYE is by the seventh of the following month.

 A PAYE summary statement is due within 30 days after each six-month period.